MingFaTW/SmartSeating/README.md

 Currently under continuous development, please contact me if you need to use it.

-All copy right belongs to @MingFaTW.
+All copyright belongs to @MingFaTW.